kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

 - Ideally each section of code should use only sections above, and be used by sections below (aka “Unix layer approach”).
-- If you find yourself using too many banners this is in indication that code might need to be split into different files.
+- If you find yourself using too many banners this is in indication that code might need to be split into different classes or files
    - Although we don’t have agreed upon rules, it might be ok to have large files as long as they are well organized.
 E.g., in pandas code base, all the code for DataFrame is in a single file long many thousands of lines